 Bakili Village, Mulanje District, Malawi.
 97 households; 474 people.

 The project will be administered by Michael Buckler, a Returned Peace Corps Volunteer who served in Malawi from 2006 to 2008.
 He is the founder and CEO of Village X, a social enterprise located in Washington, D.C. dedicated to improving community development work in sub-Saharan Africa.
 He is a member of the National Peace Corps Association, Friends of Malawi, and Returned Peace Corps Volunteers of Washington, D.C.

 EZ Borehole Drillers will conduct 2 days of community-based borehole management training.
 Trainees will include the village chief and members of two borehole management committees, a technical committee (responsible for upkeep and maintenance) and a sanitation committee (charged with keeping the borehole tidy and planting a vegetable garden that utilizes excess water from the well).
 The technical committees will collect a maintenance fee of 100 MK (about 20 cents) per month per household to ensure that there are sufficient funds to adequately maintain the facility and repair it when needed.

-This is an important infrastructure project that will improve the health and wellbeing of Bakili.
-It is well planned, with strong management and fiscal safeguards in place.
+This is an important infrastructure project that will improve the health and well-being of Bakili.
+It is well-planned, with strong management and fiscal safeguards in place.
 It incorporates elements of oversight and buy-in by the residents to make them sustainable into the future.

-In addition, Village X will gather data from nearest health clinic to evaluate the impact of the borehole, comparing rates of waterborne illness before and after installation.
+In addition, Village X will gather data from the nearest health clinic to evaluate the impact of the borehole, comparing rates of waterborne illness before and after installation.

 Dollar Amount of Project